Avondale Mills: Mill village

 Mill workers generally lived in the Avondale Mill's worker's housing communities, worshiped at the on-site church, and sent their children to the on-site school.
 B. B. Comer established a kindergarten at the mill, run by his daughters, Mignon, Catherine and Eva.
 The educational facilities provided by Comer at Avondale Mills far surpassed those offered at other mills throughout America.
 His schools would often accept children from the surrounding community whose parents did not work at the mills.
 Comer also established night schools for workers with assistance from the Alabama Department of Education, called Opportunity Schools.
 Children of employees also received no interest college loans that were generally forgiven if the student graduated.

 The mill village, consisting of 129 houses in Birmingham, Comer provided was also notable for the quality of its conditions.
 While most other mill villages in America provided workers with outhouses either behind or between worker houses, Comer introduced interior sanitation facilities.
 B.B.
 Comer's son, Bragg Comer, supervised the construction of the Drummond Fraser Hospital, a 35-bed facility, that provided medical care for mill workers.
-Additionally, workers were charged 75¢ each week in rent, while salaries averaged anywhere between $12 to $20 per week.
+Additionally, workers were charged 75¢ each week in rent, while salaries averaged anywhere between $12 and $20 per week.
 The mill village also included a dairy and a poultry farm for the benefit of the workers.
 Home ownership in the mill village was available to families.
 As of 1947, fully 1,100 Avondale employees had bought their own homes, the majority of which owned them without debt of mortgage.

 Mill workers were paid in cash, but they could also opt to be paid partially in company scrip to be used in the company store.
 Truly unique for its time, Avondale Mills offered employees $1 of scrip for only 80¢.
 This, effectively, gave employees a 20% discount on all goods bought at the village store as the village store matched its prices with those of stores in downtown Birmingham.